Annette Anderson (PhD).

 Jessica Lazarus, Bachelor of Educational Studies and Dip.
 Natural Resource Management.

 Jessica knew she loved teaching and engaging with the community at a young age.
 This led her to then volunteer for over 10 years in the Marine Education field.
 During this time, she continued to study and work.
-Jessica studied at Swinburne TAFE completing a Diploma of Natural Resource Management.
+Jessica has studied at Swinburne TAFE completing a Diploma of Natural Resource Management.
+Later Jess completed further study with University of Tasmania completing a Bachelor of Educational Studies.

 Jessica eventually went on to work in other paid positions of environmental education.
 This allowed her to travel extensively throughout Victoria.
 Through her work trips, she developed her passion for not only marine life but for waterways and anything else that could creep and crawl!
 In 2004 Jessica won an “Award of Excellence for Marine Education” in the Primary Education category.